 QuickBooks time tracking for field crews

 If you run payroll or job costing in QuickBooks, you already know the Friday routine.
 You collect hours from texts and paper, add them up by hand, and re-key each one into QuickBooks.
-Clox tracks the hours all week and gives you a QuickBooks-ready import, so you stop typing time twice.
+Clox tracks your team's hours all week and gives you a QuickBooks-ready import, so you stop typing time twice.

 QuickBooks does a good job with payroll and job costing once the hours are inside it.
 Getting them inside it is the part that eats your Friday.
-You are chasing crew members for their times, reading messy texts, adding hours in your head, and then typing every line into QuickBooks by hand.
+You're chasing crew members for their times, reading messy texts, adding hours in your head, and then typing every line into QuickBooks by hand.
 One transposed number and the paycheck is wrong.

 How the export works